Home » Wind Energy » How About the Facts Regarding Wind Energy?

 Electric utilities use larger wind turbines.
 Often the utility will place many wind turbines together in what is called a wind farm.
 The largest wind farm in the world is Gansu Wind Farm in China.
 Although it is not fully developed at this time, it had 10.73 GW installed at the end of 2014.

-Average turbine nameplate capacity
+Average turbine capacity

 Average turbine nameplate capacity, rotor diameter, and hub height installed during period